-Written and produced by: David Livingstone Bithplace in collaboration with WOSDEC, 2020.
-Design: Christine Jones Illustration: Chanté Timothy www.david-livingstone-birthplace.org
+Written and produced by: David Livingstone Birthplace in collaboration with WOSDEC, 2020.
+Updated 2022.
+Design: Tea & Type Illustration: Chanté Timothy www.david-livingstone-birthplace.org

 CONTENTS

-INTRODUCTION
+INTRODUCTION .

-TIMELINE
+TIMELINE 5

-INTRODUCING THE LEARNING

-SOC 2-06a SOC 2-14a SOC 2-19a RME 2-02b
+INTRODUCING TH SOC 2-06a SOC 2-14a E LEARNING 6 SOC 2-19a RME 2-02b

-FACTORY LIFE

-SOC 2-04a SOC 2-15a SOC 2-16b SOC 2-19a HWB 2-09a RME 2-02b

-SDG 8 SDG 12 UNCRC ART.32
+FACTORY LIFE SOC 2-04a SOC 2-15a SOC 2-16b SOC 2-19a HWB 2-09a RME 2-02b SDG 8 SDG 12 UNCRC ART.32

-HEALTHCARE

-HWB 2-09a

-HWB 2-15a

-ENG 2-17a

-SCN 2-02b

-UNCRC ART.24

-SDG 3

-RELIGION

-GENDER

-INEQUALITY
+HEALTHCARE HWB 2-09a HWB 2-15a ENG 2-17a SCN 2-02b SDG 3 UNCRC ART.24

+RELIGION RME 2-03c RME 2-07a RME 2-08a RME 2-09b RME 2-09c 32 RME 2-09d SDG 16 UNCRC ART.2

+GENDER INEQUALITY...
+RME 2-02b SDG 5

-RME 2-02b HWB 2-09a SOC 2-06a SOC 2-16b
+HWB 2-09a SOC 2-06a SOC 2-16b

+SCN 2-02a

-SDG 5 UNCRC ART.2
+UNCRC ART.2

-CONSERVATION
+CONSERVATION.

-SCN 2-01a LIT 2-08a EXA 2-13a SCN 2-02a
+SCN 2-01a SDG 14

-SDG 14 SDG 15
+LIT 2-08a SDG 15

-RME 2-03c RME 2-07a RME 2-08a

-RME 2-09b RME 2-09c RME 2-09d

-SDG 16 UNCRC ART.2
+EXA 2-13a

-TRADING THEN AND NOW
+TRADING THEN AND NOW . .54

+SOC 2-16b SDG 8

+SOC 2-15a UNCRC ART.32

-SOC 2-16b SOC 2-15a SOC 2-20a
+SOC 2-20a

-SDG 8 UNCRC ART.32 HWB 2-13a LIT 2-14a RME 2-05b

 TAKING ACTION

+HWB 2-13a LIT 2-14a RME 2-05b

 SDG 1-16 UNCRC ART.12

+. . . . . . . . . .

+FURTHER READING .66

+.60

 INTRODUCTION

-"I am prepared to go anywhere, provided it be forward."
+I am prepared to go anywhere, provided it be forward.
+David Livingstone

 This revised learning resource is designed to inspire and support schools to study the life and legacy of Scotland's famous missionary, explorer and abolitionist, Dr David Livingstone.
 The original resource was compiled by the National Trust for Scotland, and many of the original learning activities remain.
-This revision has been compiled by the David Livingstone Birthplace (DLB) and the West of Scotland Development Education Centre (WOSDEC).
+This revision has been compiled by David Livingstone Birthplace (DLB) and the West of Scotland Development Education Centre (WOSDEC).

-GLOBAL CITIZENSHIP
+Global Citizenship

 This learning resource was written in accordance with the Scottish Curriculum for Excellence.
 It encourages schools to study David Livingstone's story and legacy as an exciting and relevant Learning for Sustainability topic.
 David's story also emphasises the development of the skills, values and attitudes of Global Citizenship.
 The resource makes connections with relevant articles from both the United Nations Convention on the Rights of the Child (UNCRC), as well as the relevant UN Sustainable Development Goals (SDG).

-CURRICULUM LINKS
+Curriculum links

 The core of this resource is divided into an introductory unit, and six study units which provide historical sources and learning activities to explore different aspects of David's life.
 These units are interdisciplinary, covering many of the Curriculum for Excellence's learning areas from Religious and Moral Education to Social Sciences.
 As David Livingstone is a topic studied by a range of year groups, the activities have not been assigned to specific curriculum levels.
 Teachers are encouraged to select and adapt the activities which are most relevant to your classroom study for use with your learners.

-ONLINE RESOURCE

-David Livingstone: A Global Citizen is available to access online with downloadable activity sheets from both the DLB website https://www.david-livingstone-birthplace.org and the WOSDEC website https://wosdec.org.uk/our-resources/.

-VISITING THE DAVID LIVINGSTONE BIRTHPLACE

-To enrich your study of David Livingstone's story you can book a school visit to the David Livingstone Birthplace from Spring 2021.
-For more information about our schools' programme, please contact us via email on learning@dltrust.uk.

-TIMELINE

-1841 Arrives in Cape Town

-1844 Attacked by lion in Mabotsa

-1853-56

-Trans-Africa Expedition.
-Leaves from Linyanti 1853, reaches Luanda 1854, Mosi-Oa-Tunya (now also known as Victoria Falls) 1855, arrives at Quelimane 1856

-1866-73

-Nile Expedition.
-Leaves from Zanzibar on his last journey to trace the source of the Nile

-1873

-Livingstone dies at Chief Chitambo's village, Ilala, near Lake Bangweulu

-1845 Marries Mary Moffat in Kuruman

-1858-64

-Zambezi Expedition.
-Realises the Cahora Bassa rapids are impassable.
-Changes course via Shire River 1859, Lake Malawi 1862, Mary dies at Chupanga 1862, expedition recalled due to deaths and dismissals, returns to UK humiliated

-1871 Stanley meets Livingstone at Ujiji

-INTRODUCING THE LEARNING
+Online resource